 Suggested workshops: organ repertoire, choral reading, improvisation, organ registration, praise music, clergy-musician relations, conducting from the console, music for weddings and funerals, handbells, AGO exams, adapting accompaniment from the console, music technology, organ pedagogy.

-Secure the help of a digital organ representative if the church does not have a digital instrument.
+If a digital organ is to be brought in, secure the help of a digital organ representative.
+However, this is not required.

 Design and print the program.
 It is suggested that this include a one-page syllabus from each presenter.

 Submit Jubilee program to CoSSR for approval by August 1.